Jan 07, 2026

 That’s what they were saying.

 There are less men who are connected to their integrated power.
 Less men who move through the world like they have a rightful place in it.
-Less men who can hold tension, create safety, and take up their actual size without shrinking, apologizing—or dominating.
+Less men who can hold tension, create safety, and take up their actual size without shrinking, apologizing — or dominating.

-And here’s what hit me standing there with popcorn in hand: they’re right.
 Not because men disappeared, but because we got the message loud and clear over the past decade that our masculine nature—the primal, instinctive, testosterone-driven parts—were the problem.
-Even, how does one say…“toxic.”
+Even, how does one say… “toxic.”

 So instead of evolving them into something holistic and balanced, something UNcivilized, we filed them down.
 Softened our edges.
-Learned to defer, accommodate, and above all, not make anyone uncomfortable with our presence.
-Or even worse—a lot of guys just simply collapsed.
+Learned to filter ourselves into something palatable.

 BE